ballerina-platform/persist-tools/docs/spec/spec.md

 Behaviour of the `add` command,
 - Users should invoke the command within a Ballerina project.
 - Users can use optional arguments to indicate the preferred module name and data store; otherwise, default values will be used.
+- User can use test-datastore to indicate the preferred database client for testing.
+Currently, 'h2', 'inmemory' are supported.
+If specified it will update the Ballerina.toml file with the testDatastore option to generate the test client along with the main client at the build time.
 - Users cannot execute the command multiple times within the same project.
 They need to remove the persist configurations from the Ballerina.toml if they want to reinitialize the project.

 Apart from the `bal persist add` command, if you want to use the `bal persist generate` command you can initialize the project with the following `init` command,